 AW - What are your hopes for the upcoming FAST Light event?

 TM - I think the event is going to be great.
 It is always hard to know how many people will show up and who they will be, but I have a good feeling about this.
 We’ve got a fantastic team putting this festival together.
 Its a small team and we’ve done a remarkable amount with the resources we have.
 The good news is that FAST is part of the MIT 150 celebration, although we’ve been mostly responsible on our for getting the word out about Festival events.
 We do have a pretty good social media campaign and there have been articles in the local papers.
 We’re in the catalog for the Cambridge Science Festival so everybody who gets their brochure will see FAST Light.

 I think the words gotten out a certain amount.
 Every single thing we’ve done so far for this festival has exceeded my expectations in terms of how many people were there and how much energy was there.
 People have the attitude I was hoping for, which is this-sounds-really-interesting-and-I-just-want-to-be-here.
 Its felt like the whole context for everything we did, whether it be a concert, a debate or a show, brought in a very interesting collection of people.
 I’m kind of expecting the same thing to happen for FAST Light, especially on Saturday.
 Even though some (of the installations) are hidden, its very coherent in that they were all thought of together: they way they’re spaced, the way they point to each other, the way they resonate with one another.
 Its all carefully thought out so it doesn’t feel random.
 There are enough things that I think just looking at your map and just finding everything will be great fun.

 All photos courtesy of MIT.

-Aaron is a designer and technologist in Ann Arbor, MI.
-His current investigations relate to the practical application of computational tools and their intersection with traditional interpretations of craft and technique.
-He's currently pursuing a Masters of Science in Architecture at ...
+Aaron likes his music loud, his coffee black and his whiskey neat.A designer and technologist in San Jose, CA, his current investigations relate to the practical application of computational tools and their intersection with traditional interpretations of craft and technique.
+Aaron is a founding ...